 Swipe to correct numbers in Calculator

 As you’re adding up a bunch of receipts for your expense report, you discover that you’ve entered one or a series of mistaken numbers that threaten to throw off your calculation.
 But no worries.
 With the nifty iOS Calculator app, it’s easy to backtrack without having to start all over from scratch.
-To delete one error or even several erroneous numbers, just swipe left over the numerical display and the wrong number will disappear.
+To delete one error or even several erroneous numbers in sequence, just swipe left over the numerical display and the wrong number will disappear.
 Swipe multiple times in a row to delete a series of errors.
-Then, just continue with your work.
+Then, continue with your work.
 The process here is identical in both iOS 14 and iOS 13.

 And, if you rotate your iPhone into the landscape orientation, this cool Calculator will display its elaborate scientific calculator variation, should you ever need it.